wngaw/wngaw.github.io/_posts/2020-07-08-transfer-learning-for-image-classification.md

 ## What is Transfer Learning?

-Transfer learning involves taking a pre-trained classification model, extracting one of the layers, then taking that as the input layer to a series of dense layers.
-The pre-trained model is usually trained by institutions or companies that have much larger computation and financial resources.
+Transfer learning involves taking a pre-trained model, extracting one of the layers, then taking that as the input layer to a series of dense layers.
+This pre-trained model is usually trained by institutions or companies that have much larger computation and financial resources.
 Some of these popular trained models for image recognition tasks are VGG, Inception and ResNet.

 Using this newly formed model, we can then set the parameters within the pre-trained model to be non-trainable while only optimizing the parameters of the subsequent dense layers during training.